Global BMW 3 Series Electric (2026) will use the Neue Klasse platform [Update]

 BMW 3 Series sales in the U.S.

-In 2022, 3 Series sales in the U.S. declined by 38.5% to 30,400 units (2021: 49,461 units).
-2023 appears to be a slightly better year for the sedan, as sales improved 0.6 percent, with 14,416 units delivered in the first half of the year.
+In 2023, sales of the 3 Series in the U.S. saw an 11.8% increase, reaching 33,997 units, up from 30,400 in 2022.
+However, the model’s popularity has declined from previous years.
+In 2021, it had recorded 49,461 units in annual sales.
+For 2020 and 2019, the annual sales figures were 41,442 and 51,848 units, respectively.
 Introducing an all-electric variant to the American 3 Series lineup would undoubtedly lead to a significant impact on the company’s sales, as it could present buyers in the luxury segment with a compelling alternative to the Tesla Model 3.

 TopElectricSUV says